CNES/pangeo-pyinterp/docs/source/setup.rst

-Setup with the existing python
+Setup with the existing Python
 ===============================

-We will present how to compile the code, install and run the various scripts with `setuptools <https://setuptools.readthedocs.io/en/latest/>`_.
+We will present how to compile the code, install, and run the various scripts with `setuptools <https://setuptools.readthedocs.io/en/latest/>`_.

 Requirements
 ############

-Because the programs are written in Python, and some parts of the library in C++, you must have Python 3, at least Python version 3.6, a C++ compiler and `cmake <https://cmake.org/>`_ installed on your system to build the library.
+Because of the programs written in Python, and some parts of the library in C++, you must have Python 3, at least Python version 3.6, a C++ compiler and `cmake <https://cmake.org/>`_ installed on your system to build the library.